Tailbone trauma - aftercare

-- If your tailbone injury is a bruised, healing will take about 4 weeks.
+- If your tailbone injury is a bruise, healing takes about 4 weeks.

 In rare cases, symptoms do not improve.
-Injection of a steroid medication may be tried.
-Surgery to remove part of the tailbone may be discussed at some point, but rarely not until 6 months or more after the injury.
+Injection of a steroid medicine may be tried.
+Surgery to remove part of the tailbone may be discussed at some point, but not until 6 months or more after the injury.

 Follow these steps for the first few days or weeks after your injury:

-- Rest -- halt any physical activity that causes pain.
+- Rest and stop any physical activity that causes pain.
 The more you rest, the quicker the injury can heal.

 - Use a cushion or gel donut when sitting.
-You can find one at your local drugstore.
+You can buy one at a drugstore.

 As your pain goes away, you can begin light physical activity.
-Slowly increase your activities such as walking and sitting.
+Slowly increase your activities, such as walking and sitting.
+You should:

 - Use gel or rubber cushion when sitting.
 The hole in the center will take pressure off your tailbone.